ianepperson/filestorage/README.md

 PORTRAIT_STORE = store['portraits']  # global variable for later use!
 ```

-The store and any of its other sub-configurations can be saved and referenced prior to setting up any configuration.
+The store and any of its other sub-configurations can be saved and referenced _prior_ to setting up any configuration.
-This allows the store or any other sub-configuration to be imported in any file and stored in global variables as
+This allows the store or any other sub-configuration to be imported anywhere and stored within global variables as
 needed.

 Trying to use the store to save files prior to providing it a handler will result in an error.